-This Management Information Circular (the "Circular") is furnished in connection with the solicitation, by or on behalf of the management of ABC Technologies Holdings Inc. (the "Corporation"), of proxies to be used at the Corporation's annual general and special meeting of the holders of common shares (the "Common Shares") for the purposes set forth in the Notice of Annual General and Special Meeting of shareholders of the Corporation (the "Shareholders") accompanying this Circular.
-The annual general and special meeting of Shareholders of the Corporation, or any adjournment(s) or postponements(s) thereof (the "Meeting"), will be held virtually via live audio webcast available online at https://meetnow.global/MSLGDDM on December 15, 2021 at 9:00 a.m.
+This Management Information Circular (the "Circular") dated November 4, 2022, is furnished in connection with the solicitation, by or on behalf of the management of ABC Technologies Holdings Inc. ("ABC" or the "Corporation"), of proxies to be used at the Corporation's annual general meeting of the holders of common shares (the "Common Shares") for the purposes set forth in the Notice of Annual General Meeting of shareholders of the Corporation (the "Shareholders") accompanying this Circular.
+The annual general meeting of Shareholders, or any adjournment(s) or postponements(s) thereof (the "Meeting"), will be held virtually via live audio webcast available online at https://meetnow.global/M74D95P on December 15, 2022 at 9:00 a.m.
 (Toronto time).